Lesbian literature: First lesbian-focused presses

-Other early publishers include Spinsters Ink (which was sold and now is part of the Bella Books organization), Rising Tide Press, Crossing Press, Onlywomen Press, Kitchen Table Press, and New Victoria.
+Other early publishers include Onlywomen Press, Sheba, Spinsters Ink (which was sold and now is part of the Bella Books organization), Rising Tide Press, Crossing Press, and New Victoria.
 In many cases, these presses were operated by authors who also published with the publication house, such as Barbara Wilson at Seal Press, which became part of the mainstream company Avalon Publishing, and Joan Drury at Spinsters Ink.